Key Manager Responsibilities: Continuous Improvement Leadership Team Checkpoints

 As a Continuous Improvement Leadership Team, you will use Agile to guide your ceremonies/meetings and set a cadence for how frequently you want to meet as a team to collaborate on your action plan.
 Facilitation of these meetings can be shared or rotated if desired.

-Quarterly Planning: Every quarter you will meet as a Continuous Improvement Strategy Session to review the latest survey results and organizational growth items raised by the teams.
+Quarterly Planning: Every quarter you will meet as a Continuous Improvement Strategy Session to review the latest assessment results and organizational growth items raised by the teams.
 You will create an action plan for the upcoming quarter/PI in your Continuous Improvement Strategy Session.

 Weekly Stand-ups: Meet regularly as a Continuous Improvement Leadership Team to quickly collaborate and plan so that you continue to make progress and have visibility to what the members of your team are working on and any impediments.